SubmitForm - Additional Information

 SubmitForm=

-This keyword lets the Web Update Wizard mimic an html form in submitting information from the client to your web server.
+This keyword lets the Software Update Wizard mimic an html form in submitting information from the client to your web server.
 It programmatically generates an http GET or POST statement and sends it to the target web server.

 An example of this syntax is: